PyvesB/eclipse-planet-themes/README.md

 * Pluto: not much light reaches this distant dwarf planet, leading to a resolutely dark theme.
 The presence of purple has yet to be explained by astronomers.

 A few words to summarise the planetary ambitions:
-* compact: few borders, less visual artifacts, hidden buttons and flat scrollbars on Windows.
+* compact: few borders, less visual artifacts, and hidden buttons.
 * readable: easy on the eyes with low glare, balanced contrasts and an integrated editor font with programming ligatures.
 * outstanding: not a revolution, but hopefully a nice twist to the traditional Eclipse look and feel.